ibm-cloud-docs/openshift/openshift_cli_install.md

 # Installing the OpenShift CLI
 {: #openshift-cli}

 You can use the {{site.data.keyword.openshiftlong}} command line interface (CLI) plug-in (`ibmcloud oc`) to create and manage your OpenShift cluster infrastructure, such as creating clusters and worker nodes.
-Then, you can use the OpenShift Origin CLI (`oc`) to manage the resources within your OpenShift cluster, such as projects, pods, and deployments.
+Then, you can use the OpenShift CLI (`oc`) to manage the resources within your OpenShift cluster, such as projects, pods, and deployments.
 To use the API, see [Setting up the API](/docs/openshift?topic=openshift-cs_api_install).

 ## Installing the IBM Cloud CLI and plug-ins
 {: #cli_ibmcloud_oc}